PankratzLab/Genvisis-Docs/GetStarted/import-an-existing-project-into-genvisis.md

-# Import an Existing Project Into Genvisis
+# Import an Existing Project

+If you already have a Genvisis project, you can import that project instead of creating a new project.

 1. In Genvisis, go to **File** → **Import Project**.
 2. The **Genvisis Project Import** pop-up window will appear.
 There will be a list of requirements each with a red x next to them